 Social learning is the idea that humans develop by observing in a social context.
-An individual comes across something new in their environment, perhaps something they see being modeled.
+An individual comes across something new in their environment, perhaps something they see being modelled.
 This provides a reciprocal feedback that affects their thinking and behaviour going forward.

 Behaviorism is a psychological principle based on how humans interact when faced with a stimulus.
 That stimulus might be a positive reinforcement, the removal of a positive reinforcement, or a negative reinforcement.

 The CRAFT method draws on these principles and ideas to teach family members what to say, what to do, and how to behave when faced with a loved one’s drug or alcohol abuse.
 It’s an essential skill-set that a family member needs when they have a loved one struggling with addiction, regardless of where the loved one is with their addiction.

 As a family member, you get concrete suggestions based on sound psychological principles that will help you put down what isn’t working and put that energy towards what does.

 The CRAFT method includes preparation to conduct your own alcohol or drug intervention.
 So in addition to knowing what to say and do, it trains the family on how to get your loved one into treatment, including how to deal with and overcome the resistance that many people have to getting help.

 Finally, CRAFT teaches family members essential self-care skills.
 It helps you to become aware of the negative thought patterns and other difficulties that can chip away at the quality of your own life.

 When families look for help for dealing with a loved one in active addiction, there is very little information available for knowing how to behave or intervene.
 TV shows such as Intervention and Dr. Phil portray one style of intervention: a professional swoops in and works with the family to convince the person with the problem to go into treatment.